ayush-kashyap/assignment-koders/README.md

 Couldn't show pagination because the API does not support it.
 Implementation of pull to refresh is there.

-***Note :*** _This project is made keeping in mind to meed the guidelines and not the functionalities, That's the only reason I have dropped the idea of creating Cart and other features an Ecommerce app should have, And focused more on smoothing the User experience.
+***Note :*** _This project is made keeping in mind to meet the guidelines and not the functionalities, That's the only reason I have dropped the idea of creating Cart and other features an Ecommerce app should have, And focused more on smoothing the User experience.
 If given time I can develop much more than that as well._

+## Future Possibilities

+1. Implementing proper functionalities of an Ecommerce APP.
+2. Adding Flavors to differentiate Dev, Staging, Prod environments.
+3. Integrating Firebase.
+4. Other minor improvements.

 ## Screenshots